influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withEntrypoint(entrypoint)
 ```

-Entrypoint is a template reference to the starting point of the io.argoproj.workflow.v1alpha1.
+"Entrypoint is a template reference to the starting point of the io.argoproj.workflow.v1alpha1."

 ### fn spec.withHostAliases